stellastrareviews/ky4meru.github.io/index.md

 ## Acknowledgements

-You definitly should take a look at followings:
+You definitely should take a look at followings:

 - [CSbyGB](https://csbygb.gitbook.io/)
 - [HackTricks](https://book.hacktricks.xyz/)